In episode 10 of Unsure? Insure! we give the lowdown on IR35 insurance.

 How does tax protection insurance help?

-Let’s say you receive a letter from HMRC about an IR35 enquiry.
-For a freelancer, this could eat up precious time and mental energy because these investigations can drag on for long periods of time.
+Let’s say you receive a letter from HMRC challenging your status and/or tax liability.
+For a freelancer this could eat up precious time and mental energy because these investigations can drag on for long periods of time.
 You'll also feel out of your depth dealing with it as you're not a tax expert.

-In this case you would contact your insurer who can provide expert assistance and representation.
-They can appoint a tax specialist to help you defend the enquiry, dealing with HMRC so you’re free to focus on clients and project deadlines.
+If you have legal expenses insurance you can contact your insurer who can provide expert assistance and representation included in the cost of your policy.
+They can appoint a tax specialist to help you defend the enquiry, dealing with HMRC so you’re free to focus on your most important asset—your productivity.

 As a bonus, there’s also a tax helpline you can call at any time with concerns about complying with HMRC IR35 regulations.